 Having set minimum levels, the opportunity cost of holding reserves needs to be considered.
 All balances are used to either reduce temporary borrowing or are invested subject to other cash flows.
-Therefore in measuring any opportunity cost of holding these reserves, account needs to be taken of the interest saving.
+Therefore in measuring any opportunity cost of holding these reserves, consideration needs to be taken of the interest saving.
 The opportunity cost of holding the reserves is therefore a judgment whether the 'worth' of expenditure foregone is more than the income generated.
-Given the current economic climate and prevailing uncertainty over future grant funding the risks the authority is exposed to exceed the opportunity cost of holding reserves.
+Given the current economic climate it is a balanced judgement as to whether to invest / spend reserves or to hold these.
+As part of the MTFS and budget setting, an assessment of the adequacy of reserves and the associated risks will be made annually.